vitaut/vitaut.net/_posts/2013-09-07-integer-to-string-conversion-in-cplusplus.md

 public-domain implementation of this function from [here](http://www8.cs.umu.se/~isak/snippets/ltoa.c).
 Let me know in the comment section if there is a better version available somewhere.

+**Update 2:**
+Added [decimal_from](http://ideone.com/nrQfA8) function suggested by Alf P. Steinbach.
+It has approximately the same performance as `fmt::Writer`, the difference of 0.5% is probably less than then measurement error.
+As `sprintf` and `ltoa` and unlike `fmt::Writer` it requires preallocated buffer.